Solar Panel Monitoring: Overview & Best Systems

 Legacy solar products typically do not have monitoring capabilities, but if you have an older system, there are still ways you can monitor solar panel output.
 You can add a third-party monitoring system that typically uses current transformers (CTs) to measure the system production.

-Total Solar Power Production Vs. Module Level Monitoring
+Total Solar Power Production Vs. Module-Level Monitoring

 All solar monitor systems keep track of the total power production of your system.
-But depending on your solar installation, you may need module level monitoring.
-Module level monitoring allows you to see the production of individual solar panels.
+But depending on your solar installation, you may need module-level monitoring.
+Module-level monitoring allows you to see the production of individual solar panels.

 In order to get module-level data, you need to have a microinverter or DC power optimizer system.
 A module-level monitor should be mounted under each solar panel to collect the data.

-Solar Monitoring for Grid-Tie vs. Off-Grid Systems
+Solar Monitoring for Grid-tied Systems Vs Off Grid Systems

 Regardless of whether you have a grid-tie or off-grid solar system, monitoring generally works the same.
 Most off-grid inverters on the market today have some level of monitoring capability.
 Additionally, many of today’s charge controllers can also report on solar production.